Is Milk Heterogeneous or Homogeneous? A Deep Dive into the Composition of Milk

 The Complex Composition of Milk: A Closer Look

 Milk is a complex emulsion, meaning it’s a mixture of two or more liquids that don't normally mix, like oil and water.
-It's not simply water and sugar; its composition is far more intricate.
+It's not simply water and sugar; its composition is far more nuanced.
 Key components include:

 - Water: The primary component, comprising approximately 87% of milk.